 The directors of the Company are responsible for the other information.
-The other information comprises the directors' report and the detailed income statement.
+The other information comprises the directors' report.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.